crapitouille/ha-groupee-tariffs/README.md

 - All sensors can be used in your automation tasks.
 - by default, the tariff is updated once a day at 18h00
 - This module update the sensors every minute
+- You can add two integration, one for VARIO, one for STATIC

 ### You can easly add the two sensors to your dashboard
 ![Report Screen Shot][report-screenshot]